Investigation and treatment

 For further information please see the DVLA website.

-You will be followed up at six weeks and six months by one of our community specialist stroke or TIA nurses, who will contact you with an appointment.
+You will be followed up at six weeks and six months by one of our community specialist stroke, TIA nurses or stroke consultants who will contact you with an appointment.
+This might be a face to face clinic visit, a telephone call or a video consultation.

 If you think you have not been followed up, please contact the community stroke specialist nurse in your area.
 Please refer to meet the team pages for contact details.